With summer ending in Laurel, now is a great time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last replaced yours?
-Take it out and angle it toward the light.
-If light isn’t visible, get a new one.
+Not sure when you last put in a new one?
+Remove it and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside